benjaminsampica/benjaminsampicaStatic/content/post/taleoflegacycode1/index.md

 }
 ```

 This simply isn't working at all as the browser is picking up a `.less` file when inspecting the downloaded browser files.
 When I went digging, I went and looked at a few sites that I had worked on that I _knew_ worked.
-I found this same method but the implementation was different of StackOverflow by someone at our organization and put to use.
-So was the one above - no shame in that - but understanding what it's doing (and it's pitfalls) is part of the process of shared code.
+I found this same method but the implementation was different.
+Both were pulled off of StackOverflow by someone at our organization and put to use.
+There's no shame in that - but understanding what it's doing (and it's pitfalls) is part of the process of shared code.

 ```
 public void Process(BundleContext context, BundleResponse bundle)